numpy.bitwise_invert#

 '1111111111110010'

-When using signed integer types the result is the two’s complement of the result for the unsigned type:
+When using signed integer types, the result is the bit-wise NOT of the unsigned type, interpreted as a signed integer:

 >>> np.invert(np.array([13], dtype=np.int8))